 So how can you tell if you have it?
 Many of the symptoms of candida overgrowth are vague, so the first step is often paying close attention to some of the subtle (or not so subtle) signals your body might be sending out.
 Here are seven biggies worth paying attention to, plus what to do about them.

 Small amounts of candida normally live on and in the body, in places like the skin, the mouth, the throat, the gut, and the vagina.
 It's usually kept in check by the body's good bacteria and doesn't cause a problem.

 But certain factors can disrupt the normal balance of good bacteria and fungi.
 "That can lead to an increase in candida," explains functional medicine doctor Wendie Trubow, M.D.
 These can include:

 - Taking antibiotics.

-- Having a weakened immune system, either from a health condition (like diabetes or HIV), or from taking immunosuppressive medications like steroids or chemotherapy.
+- Having a weakened immune system, either from a health condition (like diabetes1 or HIV), or from taking immunosuppressive medications like steroids or chemotherapy.

-- Taking birth control, especially high-dose estrogen birth control pills.
+- Taking birth control2, especially high-dose estrogen birth control pills.

-- Eating a diet high in refined carbs or sugar.
+- Eating a diet high in refined carbs or sugar3.